 This discussion is tabled for next meeting.
 Forward goals and suggestions to Nathan Bowen.

-MC Academic Senate By-laws and Constitution workgroup Phil Abramoff, Mary LaBarge, Nenagh Brown
+MC Academic Senate By-laws and Constitution workgroup set up: Phil Abramoff, Mary LaBarge, and Nenagh Brown volunteered.

 Sabbatical Document review.
 Tie-breaking language has been modified as requested.
 Motioned and unanimously approved as amended.